Galaxy Note 9: Final Design And Price Of Samsung’s 2018 Flagship Phablet Just Got Leaked

 As noted in a T3 report, a new leak has emerged showing what the final design of the Galaxy Note 9 would look like.
 As could be seen in the images of the flagship phablet, it seems practically identical to the Galaxy Note 8, save for an S-Pen slot that is a bit more flush than the outgoing unit.
 While the exterior of the 2018 flagship is similar to its predecessor, however, the upcoming device does feature several key improvements, among these being a more robust S-Pen.

 The S-Pen is one of Samsung’s aces in the smartphone industry.
-Being one of the most advanced styli in the market, the S-Pen has become a trademark for Samsung’s Note series.
+Being one of the most advanced stylus in the market, the S-Pen has become a trademark for Samsung’s Note series.
 Over the years, the S-Pen has gotten progressively better, with the accessory getting more and more features.
 This year, the S-Pen is set to receive even more tricks.

 #Samsung – #GalaxyNote9 – Allegedly official Galaxy Note 9 press render leaks out https://t.co/yPSykkTdjs pic.twitter.com/O35gQhl9ii